NgJohn15/HeelHeal/README.md

 This approximation is done by looking at the longest distance of the wound and calculating the wounds time based of a 1mm to 5mm healing process.
 Results will be saved locally and can be viewed at any later date.

 ## Why did we make it?
 A professor at UNM works as a foot doctor, and the complaints he had were that many of the injuries could have been easily sorted and analyzed through automation.
-The current proudcts right now are slow and inefficient.
+The current products right now are slow and inefficient.
+This add is not only easy to use, but takes little to no time at all.
+Patients can have their wounds estimated and analyzed prior to seeing a doctor.

 ## How did we make it?
 The entire project is written in native Java, using Android studio to create a funtional app and interface.